evans-hub/Ajua-Assignment/README.md

 # Drones Assignment

 This project is a Spring Boot application for managing drones and their loads.
-It includes functionalities such as registering drones, loading medications onto drones, checking drone battery levels, retrieving loaded medications for a specific drone, and getting available drones.
+It includes functionalities such as registering drones, loading medications onto drones, checking drone battery levels, retrieving loaded medications for a specific drone and getting available drones.

 ## Prerequisites